andymckenzie/histo/README.md

 Sandbox for histology analysis.
 Especially digital whole slide image (wsi) analysis.

+# Important Note

+Publicly in development.
+Does not work yet.
+Do not expect this to work.

 # Example tiling on TGCA data

 ## TGCA data